swisspost/design-system/.changeset/thirty-chairs-suffer.md

 '@swisspost/design-system-documentation': patch
 ---

-Fixed color of highlighted searched text in HCM in documentation.
+Fixed the color of the highlighted search text in the documentation in High Contrast Mode.